Business Competencies Courses

 • Participants will explore techniques such as flow charting and JIT to improve the quality of performance and reduce cycle times in key purchasing responsibilities

 This 1-day program provides an overview of the opportunities found when using value analysis techniques.
 These opportunities pertain to both products and services and require cross-functional company involvement and supplier cooperation.
-The techniques can also be applied to improve supply chain processes and internal processes.
-Participants will use a proven tool and apply the tool to a case study provided by CCG and then to their own commodities.
+The methods can also be applied to improve supply chain processes and internal processes.
+Participants will use a proven tool to apply it to a case study provided by CCG and then to their own commodities.

 As a result of attending this course, participants will: